deltachat/deltachat-pages/en/help.md

 - As an alternative, you can also "Mute" a group - doing so means you get all messages and can still write, but are no longer notified of any new messages.

+### Cloning a group

+It can be useful to duplicate an existing group, for example to talk about something specific but different from what is happening in the existing group, or to exclude an abusive person without them noticing.
+To do so:

+- On desktop, right-click on the group.
+On iOS/Android, long-press on the group

+- Select "Clone Chat"

+- Enter the new subject and optionally a new avatar or remove/add members

+The new created group is created when you send the first message.
+It has no relationship with the previous one: members added/removed in one are not added nor removed in the other, subjects can be set independently, you start with an empty history, etc...

 ## Instant message delivery and Push Notifications {#instant-delivery}